paulobarchi/MLOps_5W1H/README.md

 #### Data Scientists (DSs)

-One of the most used quotes in Machine Learning Engineering is that:
+One of the quotes that I heard the most in Machine Learning Engineering environments is that:
 > the MLE's job should be to make Data Scientists life easier.

 ... so that DSs would have an easier time experimenting, deploying and presenting business/product results.